Klingri/Vortex.Plus/README.md

 ---

+# Blacklisted people
+here are people who are blacklisted from using the extension:
+Enk, Inuk, Halo, Zenith, Kostas, and other

+---

 # Transparency

 no this extension doesn't have malware you can look at the entire code and any injection scripts are necessary for auto updater or external things.